How to configure your own Debian FTP server with ProFTPD

 </Directory>

-Instead of disallowing all FTP commands, you can also prohibit individual operations.
-This way you can also create a directory, for example, in which users can only upload files.
-A detailed overview of the various possible settings can be found in the online manual.
+Instead of disallowing all FTP commands, you can disable specific operations.
+For instance, you can create a directory where users can only upload files.
+Detailed information about these settings can be found in the online manuals.

 sudo chmod 755 -R /home/ftpdownload